Subscribe to the newsletter to receive the latest class schedule.

 with G Caruso

-We will take a journey across their creative process, looking at how sketches made their way in finished works.
+We will take a journey through the creative process of Renaissance masters, looking at how sketches made their way in finished works.

-- The “Quaderno di Bottega” and the tradition of collecting reference and compiling reference pages
+- The “Quaderno di Bottega” and the tradition of collecting studies and compiling reference pages.

 Who is this for?